 I'd like to perform an SQL query with outer joins, from text files on my PC, using only a unix emulator.
 Is this possible on my PC?
 How would I write and execute it? [more inside]

+I'm a Windows systems administrator and power user and an enthusiastic user of Unix/Linux-based operating systems.
+I have hand edited make files and recompiled linux kernels manually.
+I know how to do administrative scripting and am a Microsoft products (SharePoint, if it matters) support professional/systems engineer in my job.
+I am certainly not the geekiest person I know but I'm in the top 5 percent.
 I am switching to a Mac Mini (Lion Server, specs maxed toward storage) after decades of using Windows laptops/desktops and some Linux machines.
 I'm prepared for the lack of physical mobility, but I don't feel prepared for not being a power user.
 What methods/resources would you suggest I could use to get up to speed with being a Mac Mini and OSX Lion power user? [more inside]

 Need help scheduling a unix task under Mac OS.
 Probably an easy question for those who understand such things. [more inside]